tugrul512bit/Cekirdekler/README.md

             // GPU2 computes 5 groups and another GPU computes 3 groups.
 Global id values are continuous through all global workitems,
             // local id values are also safe to use.
             // faster GPUs get more work share over iterations.
 Performance aware over repeatations of a work.

+            // no need to dispose anything at the end. they do it themselves when out of scope or gc.